Catalogue of works, approved by Galina Ustvolskaya

 Leningrad Philharmonic Orchestra Vladimir Altschuler (conductor) Oleg Popkov (reciter)

-- Symphony No. 4 "Prayer" for trumpet, tam-tam, piano and contralto (19851987)
+- Symphony No. 4 "Prayer" for trumpet, tam-tam, piano and contralto without microphone (19851987)

 Text by Hermannus Contractus